-- 4 hours in early-November (2 hours for orientation activities, plus 2 hours to plan for the partnership/meet with your student partner)
+- 4 hours in early-March (2 hours for orientation activities, plus 2 hours to plan for the partnership/meet with your student partner)

-- 2 hours per week in the Winter quarter for meeting with your partner and reflecting/responding to what you’re learning
+- 1 hour per week in the Spring quarter for meeting with your partner

-- 2 hours during Winter quarter for two one-hour meetings with fellow faculty participants and program facilitator
+- 2 hours during Spring quarter for two one-hour meetings with fellow faculty participants and the program facilitator

-- 2 hours for final wrap up activities at end of Winter quarter or beginning of Spring quarter
+- 2 hours for final wrap up activities at end of Spring quarter or beginning of summer

 How will you decide which faculty members will participate?